danlynn/wkhtmltos3/README.md

            key in amazon s3 bucket
    -e, --expiresDays
-           number of days after which s3 should delete the file --accessKeyId=ACCESS_KEY_ID
+           number of days after which s3 should delete the file --trim
+           use imagemagick's trim command to automatically crop whitespace from images since html pages always default to 1024 wide and the height usually has some padding too
+   --width
+           explicitly set the width for wkhtmltoimage rendering --height
+           explicitly set the height for wkhtmltoimage rendering --accessKeyId=ACCESS_KEY_ID
            Amazon accessKeyId that has access to bucket - if not provided then 'ACCESS_KEY_ID' env var will be used